BodenAI/BodenAVMDataset/README.md

 ## Introduction

-**Boden Around View Monitor Dataset** is a new large-scale dataset for academic and industrial purpose, which consists of 20k images with mannully labeled annotations.
+**Boden Around View Monitor Dataset** is a large-scale open source dataset for academic and industrial purpose, which consists of 20k images with mannully labeled annotations.

-The images in this dataset were Arround-view images synthesized from four fisheye cameras.
+The images in this dataset are Arround-view images synthesized from four fisheye cameras.
 Detailed description of images:
 * Resolution: 1024 x 1024
 * View Range: 15m x 15m
 * Sample video